 St Malo ferry port just 15km away, making it ideal for a short holiday without driving too far.

 THE MAIN APARTMENT - has a kitchen/diner with electric cooker and hob, fridge/freezer etc. This leads out to a lovely terrace with views towards the beach.
 Perfect for enjoying “al fresco” meals.
-The spacious lounge has comfortable seating and a DVD player is provided.
+The spacious lounge has comfortable seating, and for your entertainment, there is a DVD player, along with an 'Airbox' giving you access to the wifi (payable to top up).
 The light and airy double bedroom has two wardrobes.
 There is a shower room with wash basin and separate WC.
 Linen and towels are provided.
 Electric heating keeps the studio cosy in cooler months.
 The accommodation is unsuitable for those less mobile.

 THE STUDIO - being reached by 2 flights of stairs has kitchen area (electric cooker and hob, fridge etc.), pine table and 2 chairs plus a sofa.
 There is a ladder to the high double bed with a wardrobe and drawers underneath.
 There is a shower room with wc and wash basin.
 Electric heating keeps the studio cosy in cooler months.
 Unsuitable for those less mobile.